rekalogika/rekapager/README.md

 ## Offset Pagination

 The library also supports the traditional offset pagination method with several important improvements.

+### No Counting by Default

-First, it can paginate without the total count of the data.
-If the count is not available, the pager won't allow the user to navigate to the last page:
+It can paginate without the total count of the data.
+If the count is not known, the pager won't allow the user to navigate to the last page:

 ![no last page](https://rekalogika.dev/rekapager/unknown-last.png)

+As with keyset pagination, the count can be supplied by the caller, or the pager can query the count from the underlying data.

+### Page Number Limit

 It also limits the maximum page number that can be navigated to.
 By default, the limit is 100.
 The UI will indicate that the disabled page exists, but the user